Sign up and follow our journey.

 EcoCommons’ history of building cutting-edge virtual laboratories began in 2014, when external funding from NCRIS allowed the eResearch team at Griffith University to build the first virtual laboratory called the Biodiversity and Climate Change Virtual Laboratory (BCCVL).
 Following BCCVL, three other virtual laboratories were built: ecocloud in 2018, tinker in 2018, and the Collaborative Species Distribution Modelling (CSDM) in 2019.
 Each was designed to support the unique needs of researchers and practitioners across different organisation types.
 Combined, these projects received around $3.5m of funding from external grants between 2014 and 2019.

-Established in 2020, EcoCommons will re-engineer the core functions of existing platforms including BCCVL and ecocloud, and integrate them into a new platform with additional functionality, scientific workflows and processing capacity.
+Established in 2020, EcoCommons re-engineered the core functions of existing platforms including BCCVL and ecocloud, and integrated them into a new platform with additional functionality, scientific workflows and processing capacity.

 Our evolution